ucdrstdenis/ECS150-Project1/README.md

 - If the commands are piped, `ExecProgram()` uses a while loop to chain the commands together.
 - It also checks the command arrays for I/O redirects with a call to `CheckRedirects()`, which calls `SetupRedirects()` to return the I/O file descriptors and perform second and third level error checking.
 This includes checking the output file descriptor against any pipes the output may need to be sent to.

-At this point it's worth introducing the process structure [found in process.c] since this the main structure that gets passed around from function to function.
+The `Process` structure is the main object that gets passed around from function to function.

-Although the process structures' main objective is to handle background routines, it also evolved into a convenient mechanism for handling program execution, file redirecting, and command pipelining.
-This is because the I/O file descriptors, background flags, command contents, can all be stored in the Process object, whose main constructor is `AddProcess()`.
-When processes are chained together, `AddProcessAsChild()` is also used.
+- Although the process structures' main objective is to handle background routines, it evolved into a convenient mechanism for handling program execution, file redirecting, and command pipelining.
+- This is because the I/O file descriptors, background flags, command contents, can all be stored in the Process object, whose main constructor is `AddProcess()`
+- When processes are chained together, `AddProcessAsChild()` is also used.
 This doesn't imply the structure is a child in the true sense, it's just a convenient way to iterate through the process list and string together the exit codes from piped commands.

-When a process is run, it calls `ForkMe()`, which forks the command into a child process that calls `RunMe()` for `execvp()`, while the parent waits with `Wait4Me()`.
-If the process is marked for background execution `Wait4Me()` uses a nonblocking `waitpid()` with `WNOHANG`.
+- When a process is run, it calls `ForkMe()`, which forks the command into a child process that calls `RunMe()` for `execvp()`, while the parent waits with `Wait4Me()`.
+- If the process is marked for background execution `Wait4Me()` uses a nonblocking `waitpid()` with `WNOHANG`.
 The `ChildSignalHandler()` routine is entered when the background process completes, and calls `MarkProcessDone()` to mark the process in the list as completed.

 Finally, we are back to step 3) from when the RETURN key was pressed.
 The Process List is checked for completed commands, + completed messages are printed, and the whole thing repeats.